 River Cave Expedition

 We both wanted to do an off site tour, but at the same time we were not up for a marathon, so cave tubing was the perfect solution.
 Our guide Pablo was fantastic and the group we took the tour with were a lot of fun too.
-What an incredible experience!
-Pablo made the experience a fun and educational adventure.
+Pablo made the experience a incredible and educational adventure.
 While in the cave he made sure to point out various wildlife, bats, silk worms, catfish and of course a few creepy crawlies.

 We got to do some climbing as well and see 2 different Maya artifacts in the cave, it was very cool.